-\section{conclution and future work}
+\section{Conclution and future work}

-We conduct a theoretical analysis of pseudo-label based algorithm.
-We show that when the amount of (unlabeled) data tends to infinity, if we have a suitable initial model, pseudo label based semi-supervised learning algorithm can obtain models with the same upper bound on generalization error as we usually train models.
-We also demonstrate that the generalization error upper bound of the model obtained by the pseudo label based semi-supervised learning algorithm can converge to the optimal upper bound with a linear convergence rate.
+We conduct a theoretical analysis of pseudo label based algorithm.
+We analyzed its effectiveness and we give an explicit estimate of the rate of convergence and sample complexity.
 Our Assumption \ref{assumption2} is important to our analysis and we have explained the reasonableness of the assumption in Section \ref{insight}.
 But how the $\varepsilon$ and $\tilde{\delta}$ change as the architecture of the model and training data change is still mysterious to us, and we will explore it in the future.
 We hope that our analysis helps to understand the empirical success and reveal the potential of pseudo label based semi-supervised learning algorithm, and facilitate its application in wider scenarios.